WHAT IS THE RIGHT RATE OF PAY FOR OVERTIME?

 OVERTIME LAWYERS

 Our overtime lawyers have achieved considerable success in single employee overtime cases, group overtime cases, class actions involving overtime, and overtime cases along with Private Attorney General (PAGA) penalties.
-Some of these case results include:
+Some of these case results include:$800,00 for misclassified translators

 $350,00 for a surgical nurse classified as an independent contractor